 “Baby, what’s your phone number?”

-Onedayi’mgonnabesomebody (3/5) – Prince uses the rockabilly new wave template from “Delirious”, “Horny Toad” and apparently a number of other songs unearthed for the 1999 Super Deluxe release last month, for this short (2:26) burst of a track that ends side A. Considering the song is more memorable for the sound effect of the record player needle being ripped off the vinyl, abruptly ending the song in order to allow The Time, and Prince is a distinctive fake cackle, to announce “We don’t like new wave!” before erupting into maniacal laughter.
+Onedayi’mgonnabesomebody (3/5) – Prince uses the rockabilly new wave template from “Delirious”, “Horny Toad” and apparently a number of other songs unearthed for the 1999 Super Deluxe released in 2019, for this short (2:26) burst of a track that ends side A. Considering the song is more memorable for the sound effect of the record player needle being ripped off the vinyl, abruptly ending the song in order to allow The Time, and Prince is a distinctive fake cackle, to announce “We don’t like new wave!” before erupting into maniacal laughter.

 “Damn, I’m ’bout to walk a hole in my Stacy Adams.”